Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/auto-approve-devs-apps.md

 ---

 When auto approval is enabled, {{site.konnect_short_name}} admins don't need to manually approve Developer and Application requests.
-From the Developer Portal settings you have the ability to enable automatic approval.
+You can enable automatic approval from the Dev Portal settings.

 If auto approve is not enabled for Developers or Applications, admins will need to approve new Developers and Applications manually.
 For more information on manual approval, see [Manage Developer Access](/konnect/dev-portal/access-and-approval/manage-devs/) and [Manage Application Registration Requests](/konnect/dev-portal/applications/manage-app-reg-requests/).

 Only an **Organization Admin** or **Portal Admin** can change these settings.

 {:.note}
 > If auto approve is enabled through the Portal for Applications, it overrides the Service setting.